icon-checklist

 • Participants pledge to adhere to any applicable conservation laws for the respective areas and the animals living in them.
 The protection of birds and their habitats has absolute priority.
 Special care must be taken not to disturb breeding or feeding birds.
 The directions given on the fact sheet «Responsible Bird Photography» are part of the conditions of entry.
 Photos taken with obvious disregard of these rules will be disqualified.
 The Swiss Ornithological Institute reserves the right to exclude fallible photographers from the competition.

-• The IPTC data (in Adobe Photoshop: File – File Information) must contain the full contact details of the photographer.
+• The IPTC data (in Adobe Photoshop: File – File Information) must contain at least first name, surname and e-mail address.

 • The files must be marked with a category number (K1, K2 or K3) and labelled as follows: categorynumber_lastname_firstname_species_country in which the picture was taken Example: K1_Smith_John_Housesparrow_Switzerland